 Fix for Flaked-Off Clear Coat on Rear C-Pillars

-On early first generation Intrepids, the clear coat on the black plastic covers on the rear C-pillars often gets crusty and completely or partially flakes off.
+On early first generation Intrepids, the clear coat on the black plastic covers over the rear C-pillars often gets crusty and completely or partially flakes off.
 The plastic "applique" has a dull matte finish that doesn't look good.
-While the applique can be removed and repainted with clear coat paint made for especially for plastic, there is a fairly easy way to improve the look of the pillars that does not require removal and repainting.
+There is a fairly easy way to improve the look of the pillars that does not require removal and repainting with clear coat paint for plastic.

 The work is messy and wet so wear old clothes.

-2. Next mask off all the adjacent areas on the car with wide multiple layers of easy-release blue painter's masking tape and a couple of layers of newspaper, or better yet plastic sheet.
-You want to do this to prevent scratching up the paint and the plastic rear glass seal in this process.
-You can also open the rear door to make things easier, but cover the rear seat well too with plastic (a plastic picnic tablecloth works).
+Mask off all the adjacent painted panels with easy-release blue painter's tape and a couple of layers of newspaper to protect the paint.
+You can also open the rear door to make things easier, but cover the rear seat well with a waterproof sheet like a plastic picnic tablecloth.

 Follow the instructions in the Novus kit to polish the plastic.
 By the way, Novus calls call it a polishing "kit" because they also give you one fiber polishing rag, but you can use any clean soft cotton rag.
 A tight-weave rag like from a pair of cotton pants works well.
 A soft towel rag will absorb too much of the polish.
 You can wrap the rag around a firm sponge or a stiff piece of packing foam to make the polishing a little easier.

 First try the fine scratch remover to see if that can give you good results.
-However, on my pillars the surface was quite dull so I had to use the heavy scratch remover first.
+However, on my pillars the surface was quite rough so I had to use the heavy scratch remover first.
 It takes some effort with the two polishing compounds and a cloth.
-If there are any visible scratches in the plastic, first polish at a right angle to the scratches with the heavy scratch remover.
-If you have a low-speed automotive buffer you can obviously use that with the polishing compounds.
+If there are any scratches in the plastic, first polish at a right angle to the scratches with the heavy scratch remover.

-With some effort (and a tired arm if you don't have a buffer) you should be able to polish the bare plastic areas well enough with the Novus polish so you can see your reflection.
-You can also polish any remaining adhering clear coat if you didn't remove it.
+With some effort (and a tired arm) you should be able to polish the bare plastic areas well enough with the Novus so you can see your reflection.
+You can also polish the remaining clear coat areas.
 Now wash the pillar off again with clean soapy water to remove all the polishing residue.
 Dry and buff the pillar with a soft cloth.

-Mask off any remaining clear coat area that you didn't remove and apply the Armor-All per the directions.
-You don't want to put the Armor-All on any remaining clear coat areas or it will just leave a milky film there.
+Mask off the remaining clear coat area and apply the Armor-All per the directions.
+Don't put the Armor-All on the remaining clear coat or it will just leave a milky film.
 The Armor-All will leave a shiny finish on the plastic and also protect it from sunlight deterioration.
-You should periodically re-apply the Armor-All to the plastic pillar covers and other exposed plastic rubber parts on the car's exterior to maintain protection from sunlight.
+However, you should periodically re-apply the Armor-All to the pillar to maintain protection.
+It is good to also use it on other exposed outside rubber parts like the window rubber seals and door weatherstrip.